Sigurd Lucassen: Presidency

 Lucassen instituted a general policy of consolidating locals throughout the country.
 He began the process as soon as he took office.
 He consolidated locals in Los Angeles in 1988, in San Diego in 1990 and Orange and Riverside counties in California in 1991.
 Although members challenged the consolidations, a federal appeals court upheld union Lucassen's right to force consolidations if they are in the interest of union members.

 Lucassen was an active participant in the controversy over the spotted owl and the harvesting of timber in old growth forests.
 He strongly opposed any Endangered Species Act protection for the spotted owl in Washington, denounced existing protections for old-growth forests, demanded that these and other federally-owned timberlands be opened for extensive logging, and launched scathing attacks on environmentalists.
 When the federal government offered job retraining funds to the union to assist workers out of work due to federal forest policies, Lucassen angrily turned the grants down.

 In June 1991, Lucassen launched a "Ready to Rebuild America" campaign.
-The goal of the publicity effort was to build support for major new federal public works projects which would employ, among other others, out-of-work carpenters.
+The goal of the publicity effort was to build support for major new federal public works projects which would employ, among others, out-of-work carpenters.

 In 1993, a federal judge castigated Lucassen for snap elections he had ordered in a Los Angeles local.
 U.S. district court judge Edward Rafeedie ordered new elections for Local 803 in Orange County, California.
 After imposing a trusteeship on the local in 1991, Lucassen ordered Southern California Council secretary-treasurer McCarron to hold elections on just a few days' notice.
 Nominations and voting were held in the same 24-hour period.
 Local union members sued, and Judge Rafeedie agreed that the elections were illegally held.
 Rafeedie singled Lucassen out, writing that the way the elections were handled lent credence "to the inference that this election was intended to produce certain results."

 In 1994, a federal jury in Arkansas found the Carpenters and the United Paperworkers International Union guilty of tortious business interference.
 BE&K Construction had won a bid from the Potlatch Corporation to upgrade and expand a pulp and paper mill.
 A short time later, the jury found, Potlatch canceled the contract after union representatives threatened pickets, arson, violence and rioting.
 Lucassen denounced the $10 million award against the union, and appealed.

 In 1995, Lucassen imposed a trusteeship on Carpenters Local 17 in New York City.
 The local, which represented carpenters at the Jacob K. Javits Convention Center had been accused by a federal investigator of giving work to only a few, select members of the local union who were involved with organized crime.